Skip to content

 • Claim Christ's authority (Luke 10:19): "In Jesus' name, I resist this attack.
 Satan, you have no authority over me.
 I belong to Christ."

 • Ask for protection (Psalm 91): "God, You are my refuge and fortress.
-Protect me from enemy's schemes.
+Protect me from the enemy's schemes.
 Cover me with Your presence."

 • Confess sin if applicable (1 John 1:9): "God, I confess [sin].
 Forgive me.
-Close any door I opened to enemy.
+Close any door I opened to the enemy.
 Cleanse me."

 • Thank God for victory (1 Corinthians 15:57): "Thank You, Jesus, that You already defeated Satan.
 I stand in YOUR victory, not my own strength."